Pearly Everlasting – Host Plant for American Ladies

 This is the only specie of Anaphalis to grow as a wild flower in North America.
 It is considered a flowering perennial herb that dies down to the ground during cold seasons.
 It is dioecious, meaning the male and female reproductive parts are present on different plants.
 Its hardiness zone is USDA zone 3-7, and it is found across the US (except for the states bordered by the Gulf of Mexico) and up into Alaska and Canada.

 Pearly everlasting is easy to grow, requiring very low maintenance.
 It has a robust, upright habit reaching 1-3 ft. tall and 18″-24″ wide.
-It should be planted in sun to part shade and needs medium watering (Do Not Over Water!) until established (drought tolerant afterwards).
-It is very important for it to have good drainage.
+This plant needs well drained soil in sun to part shade and medium watering (does not like to be over-watered) until established.
+It is drought tolerant once established.

 Characteristics of Anaphalis Margaritacea